 By the end of the module, students will have discovered a personal approach to designing and problem solving through material research, investigation and manipulation.
 They will have a thorough understanding of the whole range of material and process opportunities in their field, and a highly detailed knowledge of a field of particular personal interest.
 Students will know how the stay abreast of the very latest developments and be able to exploit collaborative and networking opportunities to help discover both problems and solutions.
 They will be able to self-initiate material research programmes and propose designs or products to a selected audience as well as responding to externally set briefs.
 Students will have developed a personal position on the ethical and environmental issues surrounding the exploitation of material resources and be able to state this and represent it in their work convincingly.

 The creative industry in the UK is huge and about half of all those involved in the design sector work in London.
-Located in the creative hub of the East End, The Cass offers excellent opportunities for students and professionals to showcase cutting-edge design within related industries and venues.
+Located in the creative hub of the East End, the School offers excellent opportunities for students and professionals to showcase cutting-edge design within related industries and venues.
 Through work placement and live projects, you will create design projects that are commercially and creatively relevant to global consumer markets.

 Graduates of the course often aim to work as self-employed designers and consultants in the furniture sector, but may also work for design consultancies in London, across the UK and overseas.
 Graduates may work as in-house designers for manufacturing companies both large and small, including for contract furniture companies and other businesses that require design input such as exhibition and event companies, cultural institutions, interior design practices.
 Others gain employment as independent design consultants, working as suppliers of design expertise to a variety of businesses or continue within design research.
 Graduates also have career paths open in design research, design journalism, cultural institutions, education and marketing.